 Figure 2.
-12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)
+Total unduplicated headcount, full- and part-time undergraduate headcount, 12-month FTE enrollment (2020-21), and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2021)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
 Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component and Spring 2021, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, 12-month Enrollment survey component and Spring 2022, Fall Enrollment survey component.

 Figure 3.
-Percent of students enrolled in distance education courses, by amount of distance education: Fall 2020
+Percent of students enrolled in distance education courses, by amount of distance education: Fall 2021

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.

 Figure 4.
-Percent of students enrolled in distance education courses, by amount of distance education and student level: 2019-20
+Percent of students enrolled in distance education courses, by amount of distance education: 2020-21

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, 12-month Enrollment survey component.

 Figure 5.
-Number of subbaccalaureate degrees and certificates awarded, by level: 2019-20
+Number of subbaccalaureate degrees and certificates awarded, by level: 2020-21

 NOTE: N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Completions survey component.

 Figure 6.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2017-18 to 2020-21
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2018-19 to 2021-22

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component.

 Figure 7.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2017-18 to 2019-20
+Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2018-19 to 2020-

 NOTE: Average net price is for full-time, first-time degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship awarded aid from the total cost of attendance.
 Total cost of attendance is the sum of published tuition and required fees (lower of in-district or in-state for public institutions), books and supplies, and the weighted average of room and board and other expenses.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Institutional Characteristics component and Winter 2020-21, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component and Winter 2021-22, Student Financial Aid survey component.

 Figure 8.
-Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2019-20
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2020-21

 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants include Federal Pell grants and other federal grants.
 Any loans include federal loans and other loans awarded to students.
 For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Student Financial Aid survey component.